OpenZeppelin/nile/README.md

        Subcommand plugin that does something.
        """
        # Done!
 Now implement your custom functionality in the command
-       click.echo("I'm a plugin overiding a command!")
+       click.echo("I'm a plugin overriding a command!")
    ```

 2. Define the plugin entrypoint.
 In this case using Poetry features in the pyproject.toml file: